paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-11-01-trimming_the_fat.md

 ## Other optimisations

-I'm now serving content via [CloudFlare][17], a smart service that optimises content and intercepts dubious requests.
+I’m now serving content via [CloudFlare][17], a smart service that optimises content and intercepts dubious requests.
 With this is place, I no longer need [PHPminify][18] for CSS and JavaScript magnification.
-It also acts as a CDN, so static content has been moved from Amazon S3 (which I discovered isn't *actually* a CDN) back to this domain where it's easier to manage.
+It also acts as a CDN, so static content has been moved from Amazon S3 (which I discovered isn’t *actually* a CDN) back to this domain where it’s easier to manage.

 Calling a single PHP include from each page allows me to [specify the character set in the HTTP header][19].
 Adding the `async` attribute to my analytics script means this will now download and execute without blocking other assets.

 There have been a few design related tweaks too.
 I simplified the IA by moving links to my articles and academic essays to within the Portfolio section.
-I've also increased the base font size on content pages from 16px to 18px.
+I’ve also increased the base font size on content pages from 16px to 18px.

 ***